Golden Grove (1786 ship): Career

-On 18 August, the Jamaica Fleet, 109 vessels under the escort of four British vessels, left Jamaica for England, Golden Grove among them.
+On 18 August, the Jamaica Fleet, 109 vessels under the escort of four vessels of the Royal Navy, left Jamaica for England, Golden Grove among them.
 They cleared the Gulf, but then between 21 and 23 August encountered a severe gale.
 Nine vessels foundered, but Golden Grove was among those "well" on the 25th.

 Later career

 On 21 January 1817 Golden Grove, Taylor, master, ran aground on the Sow and Pigs Sandbank, in the North Sea off the coast of Northumberland.
 She was on a voyage from Gothenburg, Sweden to Stockton-on-Tees, County Durham.

 Fate

 LR for 1821 carried the annotation "Lost" by her name.